Out of pocket costs

 Most doctors bill Medicare directly for the Medicare benefit.
 If the service is not bulk billed, you pay the difference between the Medicare benefit and the total fee (usually by paying the whole fee up front and then claiming the Medicare benefit back).

 Private health insurers can’t cover out-of-hospital Medicare services.
 However, they might cover some of the services Medicare doesn’t, like physiotherapy and other allied health services not on the MBS.

 Learn more about what private health insurance covers.

 Public hospital outpatient clinics

 If you are treated in a hospital outpatient clinic, this does not mean you have been admitted to hospital.
-The treatment is considered out-of-hospital treatment.
+The service is considered an out-of-hospital service.

 If you are treated as a public patient in a public hospital outpatient clinic you won’t pay anything.